Skip to main content

 Discover Manchester's The Church (opens in a new tab)

-Photo by: Getty Images/iStockphoto
+Photo by: Getty Images/iStockphoto/Stockboutique

 Drag Queen Getting Dressed Backstage before Performance in Dressing room